High Wycombe: Coach

-As of January 2022, no National Express coaches enter High Wycombe Town centre.
-"The Airline", operated by Oxford Bus Company, operates coach services from Oxford to Heathrow and Gatwick airports via Handy Cross Hub.
+As of January 2022, no National Express coaches have entered High Wycombe Town centre.
+The Airline, operated by Oxford Bus Company, operates coach services from Oxford to Heathrow and Gatwick airports via Handy Cross Hub.

 Rail

 The town is served by High Wycombe railway station on the Chiltern Main Line, with services operated by Chiltern Railways from London Marylebone to Aylesbury, Oxford, Stratford-upon-Avon, Birmingham Snow Hill and Kidderminster.
 The station is the busiest in South Buckinghamshire.
 Express services travel to London in 23 minutes, slower trains take up to 45 minutes.

 The Wycombe Railway ran from High Wycombe to Maidenhead on the Great Western Main Line through Loudwater and Bourne End.
 However, it was a victim of the Beeching cuts with the Wycombe to Bourne End section closed in May 1970.
 The southern section remains open as part of the Marlow Branch Line.

 Air

 Heathrow Airport is the nearest international airport, located just outside Buckinghamshire in Hillingdon.
 Wycombe Air Park on the southern edge of the town is popular with learning pilots and gliders.